magnusnordlander/silvia-pi/README.md

 Caveat emptor.

+### Related repositories
+* [magnusnordlander/brewfiler](https://github.com/magnusnordlander/brewfiler): A viewer for the brewing profiles produced by this project
+* [magnusnordlander/brew-profiles](https://github.com/magnusnordlander/brew-profiles): The brew profiles from my machine, auto-synced to Github

 ### Branches
 * You're currently looking at the master branch.
 It's what I'm currently running on my espresso machine.
 Consider it beta quality *at best*.
 * There's the multiprocess branch, which is an older version, more architecturally similar to brycesub/silvia-pi